Nautilus belauensis: Development

 At the immature/juvenile stage, the Palau nautilus' shell is covered in colored bands.
 Its body chamber is covered by a thick, gelatinous, and slippery periostracum.
 As it reaches the sub mature stage, most of its body chamber is white but with thin margins.
 However, it still lacks a black layer that develops upon maturity.

 Maturity in the Palau nautilus is reached when there is a rapid decrease in growth rate until there is no additional growth.
 The body chamber shell wall thickens with deposition of a black layer along the apertural margin and the accentuation of the hyponomic and ocular sinuses.
 The exterior body chamber lacks colour banding.
 The last septum is thickened but has a reduced volume in the final chamber.
 There are usually around 35 septa in the shell.
-The maximum observed range in shell sizes extends from 180mm to 239mm in diameter with the umbilical diameter taking up 16% of the shell diameter.
+The maximum observed range in shell sizes extends from 180 mm to 239 mm in diameter with the umbilical diameter taking up 16% of the shell diameter.
 The Palau nautilus can live for 5–10 years after reaching maturity and have a life span that may range beyond 20 years.